tzfun/vue-web-terminal/README.md

 ### Flash

-The default messages of Terminal are displayed in append mode.
-When you need to display only the execution process, this process is only seen during execution.
-When the content does not want to exist in the record after the execution, Flash is a good choice.
+The default messages of Terminal are displayed in the append mode.
+When you only need to display the execution process, and when the content does not want to exist in the record after the execution, real-time echo is a good choice.
 For example, when `gradle` or `npm` download dependencies, the process of downloading the progress bar animation.

 In the `execCmd` event callback of [Events](#Events), the `success` callback function supports the incoming Flash processing object.